In Memoriam

 “We were fortunate enough to hire her as a post doctoral fellow here at WKU,” Richard Miller, vice provost and chief diversity officer said during the service.

 Jieyoung Kong, assistant professor in the communication department, read from a note she prepared in Jeffries memory.
 The note highlighted several aspects of the two’s relationship such as their first time meeting and working together.
 She also spoke about the passion Jeffries had for teaching.
+“You wanted students to experience genuine human connection,” Kong said.

 Charlotte Elder, instructor and director of recruiting, also spoke of her time spent with Jeffries while in the communication department.
 She said how Jeffries was always willing to listen and tell a story and how she was a walking library of stories.
+“Everything you told her became a story for her not to show off later but because she cared,” Elder said.

-Professor Linda A. M. Perry
+Dr. Linda A. M. Perry

 Dr. Linda Alice May Perry, 65, died Wednesday, Nov.
 28, 2012, at her home in San Diego.